janhieber/small_hifi/README.md

+[![Join the chat at https://gitter.im/small_hifi/Lobby](https://badges.gitter.im/small_hifi/Lobby.svg)](https://gitter.im/small_hifi/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 # About

-[![Join the chat at https://gitter.im/small_hifi/Lobby](https://badges.gitter.im/small_hifi/Lobby.svg)](https://gitter.im/small_hifi/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 This project is about creating a small HiFi audio system.

-We intend to build a two way stereo system (2 boxes, each 2 speakers) with small size (about 20 cm height, 15 cm width and depth).
+We intend to build a two way stereo system (2 boxes, each 2 speakers) with small size (front not bigger then DIN A4 paper).

 The systems purpose is providing good audio quality in small rooms.
 The speakers can be places on a desk besides the computer screen for example.

 # System design and architecture
-There will be a master and a slave box.

 Master box:
-- DSP crossover with analog/USB/BT input
+- DSP audio crossover with various input cards
 - 2 x class D amps, for each speaker one
 - Tweeter + mid-range driver